Wednesday, June 5, 2019

 Researchers will present original papers on new and original aspects of abdominal imaging and intervention.
 Selected papers will be gathered into sessions, each dealing with a homogenous topic.
 Time for discussion between researchers and attendees will be available after each presentation.

 Coordinator: M. Laniado, Dresden/DE

 A new session format on Thursday, June 6 and Friday, June 7, from 12:45 to 13:15 that involves brief case presentations and discussion of challenging cases from everyday clinical practice.
 Both sessions will be held in the 45 minute time period between the lunchtime symposium and the start of the afternoon session.
 At each of the two sessions a number of short challenging cases will be presented and interactive case discussion encouraged.
-Before each session, the cases will be shown without the final diagnosis displayed on the poster terminals.

 At ESGAR 2019, the modality of ultrasound will be one of the highlighted topics.
 Throughout the meeting, sessions, tutorials and keynote lectures will encompass basic technical aspects of ultrasound to innovations in abdominal ultrasound, assessment with contrast enhanced ultrasound of benign and malignant liver lesions including, HCC, pancreas and small bowel as well as Color Doppler and new techniques such as elastography, fusion imaging and 3D.